MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-planning-guide.md

   When resetting an existing Windows endpoint, be sure to clean up (??Does this mean delete?
 Need more info??) the existing Azure AD device object, the Intune device object, and the Windows Autopilot device registration.
 Then, re-provision the endpoint.

+When the devices are ready, join these devices to Azure AD using the option that best for your organization.
+For more specific information, see [Azure AD joined devices](/azure/active-directory/devices/concept-azure-ad-join) and [How to: Plan your Azure AD join implementation](/azure/active-directory/devices/azureadjoin-plan).

 ## Move from group policy objects (GPOs)

 Many organizations use GPOs to configure and manage their Windows endpoints.

 Over time, it gets complicated due to a lack of documentation, lack of clarity in the policy's purpose or requirements, using legacy or non-functional policies, and using complex features.
 For example, there might be policies that include WMI filters, have complex OU structures, and use inheritance blocking, loopback, or security filtering.

-### ✅ Manage settings using Intune
+### Manage settings using Intune

 Microsoft Intune has many built-in settings that can be configured and deployed to your cloud native endpoints.
 When moving to Intune for policy management, you have some options.